A Full Production Experience

 As the studio assistant engineer Emily contributes to a variety of sessions both big and small.
 She has worked on sessions with artists such as Dua Lipa, Devil Skin, and the Auckland Philharmonic Orchestra.
 She ran Pro Tools for Susan Rogers during ‘Songhubs Sphere’ and assisted Sylvia Massy during the NZ Producer Series 2018.

-Emily is credited on Mitch James’ self-titled album, Kimbra’s live session with Warner Music, and the 2018 Play It Strange album.
+Emily is credited on Mitch James’ self-titled album, Kimbra’s live session with Warner Music, the 2018 Play It Strange album, and has worked with Karl Steven on a variety of music for picture.

-Emily is able to run Pro Tools during recordings, is developing her skills in drum and vocal editing, and can do session prep for mix engineers.
+Emily is able to run Pro Tools during recordings, and can do drum editing, vocal editing and session prep for engineers.

 Listen to work Emily has contributed to here.